 Treat people with respect—when people come to me, they have been accused of things that are terrible, heinous, and stigmatized.
 But an accusation of bad conduct does not amount to the accused being a bad person, despite conventional thinking and societal stigma.
 In any case, treating people without respect never works.
 The practice of law, particularly criminal law in my experience, is about people.
 You never know who might have an impact on the case.
 Being an “aggressive” criminal defense lawyer is much more than talking loud in court, looking to negotiate a quick plea, or making big claims about past results (even if those claims are true).
 I believe I can help people in need and deliver quality legal service to clients.
 There’s nothing special about me just because I’m a lawyer.
 My job is to help and serve people.
 Where I do believe that I am uniquely qualified is in my experience, training, exclusive focus defending sex offense crimes, and results.
 Period.

 What do you mean by working to master your craft?

-What makes you qualified to help people?
+What makes you qualified to help those accused of sex offenses?

 Service to the Community